Bonnie Bramlett: The Bandaloo Doctors and Roseanne

 After exploring gospel music in the 1980s, Bramlett married Danny Sheridan in 1988 and she changed her professional name to Bonnie Sheridan.
 He became her manager and produced her next recordings.
 She fronted their group the Bandaloo Doctors, with their self-proclaimed "revolutionary hard rockin' blues."
 The group's music attracted the admiration of many Hollywood celebrities.
 In 1990, Bonnie met Roseanne Barr at a rehab program fund-raiser, and she was soon cast as a semi-regular on the hit ABC series Roseanne.
-Bonnie Bramlett (credited as Bonnie Sheridan) played a co-worker and friend (named Bonnie) of Roseanne Barr's character Roseanne Conner, with Danny Sheridan occasionally writing music and appearing as the character Hank the bass player.
+Bramlett (credited as Sheridan) played a co-worker and friend (named Bonnie) of Roseanne Barr's character Roseanne Conner, with Danny Sheridan occasionally writing music and appearing as the character Hank the bass player.

 In 1992, the Bandaloo Doctors toured as the opening act for Ringo Starr.

 Later years

 Bonnie was cast in the 1991 movie The Doors, playing a bartender.
 She also appeared in the Andrew Davis film The Guardian (2006), starring Kevin Costner and Ashton Kutcher.

 In 2002, Bramlett returned to her musical roots, releasing the album I'm Still the Same.
 In 2006, she was a backup vocalist for the Southern rock artist Shooter Jennings on his album Electric Rodeo.
 She declined to accompany him on his ensuing tour.
 Bramlett later sang "Proud Mary" on the 2009 tribute album for Ike Turner titled Rocket 88: Tribute to Ike Turner.